-Use the "UP" and the "DOWN" arrow keys to move through the Cues.
+Use the "UP" and the "DOWN" arrow keys to move through the Cues or hold them pressed to scroll through your script.
 Press the "DOWN" arrow key if you like to skip a Cue and the "UP" arrow key if you want to go back to the previous Cue.